KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L02) Create Cookie Target.md

 **Transform**

-- Controls WHERE the Triangle Game Object is
+- Controls WHERE the Game Object is

 **Sprite Renderer**

-- Controls how the Triangle Game Object LOOKS
+- Controls how the Game Object LOOKS

 ## Adjust the Cookie Target's Position in the Scene View